Neurofibromatosis Quiz

 Do you feel a lump/lumps under your skin?

 There is no cure, but the symptoms of neurofibromatosis can be managed.
-Tumours can be targeted with surgery, radiotherapy and chemotherapy, while for children their developmental progress is closely monitored.
+Tumors can be targeted with surgery, radiotherapy, and chemotherapy, while children's developmental progress is closely monitored.

 View the symptoms of Neurofibromatosis